ReneSorensen/VSTSTools/GitCopyDiff/overview.md

 This extension includes the following tasks

-* Git Copy Changed Files.
+* Git Copy Diff.

 ## Git Copy Changed Files
 Copies files that have been added/modified/renamed/moved to a specified folder.
+Folder structure can be flattened.

 ### Prerequisites